Keto Sugar Cookies

 Instructions

-• In a large mixing bowl, add your dry ingredients and mix well.
+• In a large mixing bowl, add the almond flour, coconut flour, sugar free powdered sugar, and salt, and mix well.
 Add your softened butter and cream cheese and using a stick mixer, beat the butter into it, until crumbly.
 Add the vanilla extract and continue beating, until clumps of dough remains.

 • Add some almond flour onto a kitchen surface.
 Transfer the dough onto it and gently knead, until smooth.
 Cover the ball of dough completely and flatten, then refrigerate for 40 minutes.